 The Jefferson Awards: they call them the Nobel Prizes for community service, and the next winner could be in Greater Cincinnati’s back yard, said Bill Shula, who coordinates the local nomination process for The Rotary Club of Cincinnati.
 “We’re accepting nominations from the public from Dec.
 6 through Jan.
 17, 2020,” said Shula, who chairs the Jefferson Award Committee that will choose a local winner to compete for the national award.
+Click HERE for the nomination form.

 In the past 15 years, eight local winners have gone on to receive the national award.
 In 2019, Tim Arnold of Northside, who founded Lawn Life to give jobs and a second chance to at-risk young people, won the national award.